 - This change of virus need only occur once.
 It will then be spread onwards by human to human transfer.
 It is likely that the virus will then no longer be capable of infecting birds.

-Take home message is a human pandemic virus, if it were to arise, would come to Australia with a human and it would not involve poultry.
+The take home message is a human pandemic virus, if it were to arise, would come to Australia with a human and would not involve poultry.

 Original author: Ron Glanville, QDPI&F